 The team at Stellar Search come from various countries across Europe and beyond, with an impressive ten or more languages being spoken in the office, and with our own founder, Stelios Pardalakis hailing from Crete.

 Without a diverse hiring process, this rich workplace culture would not be possible.
 Digital marketing agencies need to make every effort to diversify recruitment, as well as supporting employees and offering equal promotion opportunities throughout their time at the company.
+Articles that talk give advice on how to manage a law firm can be very helpful to manage your business.
 Marketing is a fantastic field for diversity, so all agencies should make the most of the rich talent pool when it comes to hiring.
 The benefits include: increased creativity from the multitude of different world views, a wider range of skills and experiences, higher employee retention, and an overall better rep for your company.

 Empowering women in the workplace